rethinkdb/rethinkdb-rs/api/python/administration/wait.md

 The `wait` command takes two optional arguments:

 * `wait_for`: a string indicating a table [status](/api/python/status) to wait on before returning, one of `ready_for_outdated_reads`, `ready_for_reads`, `ready_for_writes`, or `all_replicas_ready`.
 The default is `ready_for_writes`.
-* `timeout`: a number indicating maximum time to wait for in seconds before returning.
-The default is no timeout.
+* `timeout`: a number indicating maximum time, in seconds, to wait for the table to be ready.
+If this value is exceeded, a `RqlRuntimeError` will be thrown.
+A value of`0` means no timeout.
+The default is `0` (no timeout).

 The return value is an object consisting of two key/value pairs: